tue-ropod/tree-ropod/README.md

 # tree-devpc
 Repository containing the rosinstall file with the structure of the whole software.
-This one particularly for the development pc.
+This one particularly for the ropod.

 For installation run the install_software script.
 ```